ShubhamPokhariyal/Compound_Words/README.md

 Solution for Impledge Fresher Problem

 Execution Steps:
+1. Open the compound_word.py file in an editor
-1. Update the file path at line 13
+2. Update the file path at line 13
-2. Execute the script
+3. Execute the script

 Approach:
 Read the input file and store the words in a list and sort it according to the length, so the words which form the compound word can be addded to the WordSet (python set) beforehand.